hungdannt/fast-odoo-RPC/README.md

 ### Production Readiness

-Zenoo RPC is being used in production environments, but we recommend:
+fast-odoo RPC is being used in production environments, but we recommend:

 - **Testing**: Thoroughly test in your specific environment
 - **Monitoring**: Implement proper logging and monitoring